 Other Detox Strategies Worth Considering

-We live in a time where we are exposed to more chemicals than ever before.
-Learning about detox strategies is now as important as learning to eat a healthy and balanced diet.
-Other detox strategies worth learning more about include:
+We live in a time where we’re exposed to more chemicals than ever before.
+Learning about detox strategies is now as important as learning how to eat a healthy and balanced diet.

 Each of these can be used on their own or together for a compounding effect.
-Also, each of these are included in my Mold Exposure Treatment Guide.
+Also, each of these is included in my “Mold Exposure Treatment Guide.”

-Add Detox to Your Daily Routine
+Add Detox Binders to Your Daily Routine

-Toxins are a part of our daily lives.
-Fortunately, there steps you can take to reduce their overall impact on your health.
-I recommend incorporating GI Detox and activated charcoal into your daily health routine.
+There are steps you can take to combat the unprecedented number of chemicals bombarding us each day and reduce their overall impact on your health.
+I recommend incorporating G.I.
+Detox and Upgraded Coconut Charcoal into your healthcare routine.

-If you’ve been exposed to mold, you can take GI Detox and Upgraded Coconut Charcoal to help with a comprehensive Mold Exposure Treatment.
+If you’ve been exposed to mold, you can take G.I.
+Detox and Upgraded Coconut Charcoal and read my comprehensive “Mold Exposure Treatment Guide.”
 Remember, these two binders are only part of a mold treatment protocol.